Substance, product, organisation and referential (SPOR) master data

 - Product Management Service (PMS) - harmonised data and definitions to uniquely identify a medicinal product based on regulated information (e.g. marketing authorisation, packaging and medicinal information);

-- Organisations Management Service (OMS)- data comprising organisation name and location address, for organisations such as marketing authorisation holders, sponsors, regulatory authorities and manufacturers;
+- Organisation Management Service (OMS)- data comprising organisation name and location address, for organisations such as marketing authorisation holders, sponsors, regulatory authorities and manufacturers;

 - Referentials Management Service (RMS)- lists of terms (controlled vocabularies) to describe attributes of products, e.g. lists of dosage forms, units of measurement and routes of administration.